-A greenhouse is actually a bad metaphor because it causes higher temperatures not by keeping the sun rays from existing the greenhouse but by blocking the wind.
-If you had a flat-roofed greenhouse with no sides high enough off the ground, there would be very little temperature increase caused by the clear plastic roof.
-I know I have several greenhouses.
-When you lower the sides of a greenhouse the temperature drops immediately with the improved air circulation.
+It is a poor choice to use a “greenhouse” as a metaphor, as the higher temperatures of a greenhouse are not caused by keeping the sun rays from exiting the greenhouse, but are caused by blocking the wind.
+If the greenhouse is flat-roofed with sides not very high off the ground, there is very little temperature increase caused by the clear plastic roof.
+As an organic farmer, I know; I have several greenhouses.
+When the sides of the greenhouse are lowered, the temperature drops immediately and there is an improvement in air circulation.

-You could even argue that the haze caused by air pollution is actually shading the planet, therefore canceling out the greenhouse effect of the CO2.
+It could even be argued that the haze caused by air pollution shades the planet, therefore canceling out the greenhouse effect of the CO2.

 Why Are We Being Told the Cause is Fossil Fuel Emissions?

 The remaining rainforests are the lungs of the plant.
-If we lose these forests, we lose the fight against climate change.
-We need to find a way for industry to make money by leaving the forests standing intact.
-Allowing the financial markets to profit form carbon trading is probably the solution.
+If we lose these lungs, we lose the fight against climate change.
+We need to find a way for industry to make money by leaving the forests standing.
+Allowing the financial markets to profit from carbon trading is probably the solution.

-If all of the original old growth forests were still standing and prairies were still as tall as a man on a horse, then there would be no climate change.
-The problem with civilization is that it makes us want to have our cake and eat it too.
-We want to consume and populate and have everything be okay.
+If all of the original old-growth forests were still standing and prairies were still as tall as a man on a horse, then there would be no climate change.
+The problem with civilization is that it makes us want to have our cake and eat it too: consume and grow.

 What Happens After Climate Change?

-Short answer, California becomes the Middle East.
-The bad news is that your children’s children will live it, if they are alive.
+California becomes the Middle East.
+The bad news is that our children’s children, if they are alive, will live it.
 Most agricultural land today will not be farmable.
-Much rainfall will disappear because we removed the forests that create the clouds.
-Again, you caused it but you will be dead when it happens.
-You ancestors may damn you.
+Most rainfall will disappear because we removed the forests that create the rain.
+Our ancestors may damn us.

-The Law of Environmental Amnesia: We live too short a time to appreciate the damage we are causing with your lifestyle.
+The Law of Environmental Amnesia: We live too short a time to appreciate the damage we are causing in our lifestyle.

-This is the future we are stealing from your children
+This is the future we are stealing from our children

 There is no replacement for the 2000 year old tree lost in the photo above.
-The scrawny 30–40 year old trees in the background, soon to be cut again, are like comparing the climate benefits of an elephant to a mouse.
-People cannot yet handle that they have to completely stop cutting the forests.
+The climate benefits of the scrawny 30–40 year old trees in the background are like comparing an elephant to a mouse.

-To stop the insanity and climate change, we all have to start living regeneratively and restoratively in tribal community.
+To stop the insanity and climate change, we all have to start living regeneratively and restoratively in small families in small tribal communities.
 Read more in my Solutions articles.